xak2000/nomad/website/source/guides/operating-a-job/update-strategies/rolling-upgrades.html.md

 }
 ```

-In this example, by adding the simple `update` stanza to the "api-server" task
+In this example, by adding the simple `update` block to the "api-server" task
 group, we inform Nomad that updates to the group should be handled with a
 rolling update strategy.